 Tax strategy for the VKR Group

-Adopted and approved by the Board of Directors of Rationel Windows (UK) Ltd. at an extraordinary meeting on 7th November 2019, for the financial year ending on 31st December 2019.
+Adopted and approved by the Board of Directors of Rationel Windows Ltd. at an extraordinary meeting on 22.10.2020, for the financial year ending on 31 December 2020

 The VKR Group manufactures and sells its products through its Business Areas: Roof windows & skylights, Vertical windows and Solar thermal energy in over 40 countries and is organized under VKR Holding A/S as the Group’s ultimate parent company.
 Each Business Area has its own legal structure and consists of several underlying Companies.